disney-plus-issues/-disneyplus-service-issues/README.md

 # Getting started

+### This repo is unofficial!
+It is not maintained by Disney.

+## Some words on submitting new issue
 Before you submit a new issue here it is crucially important that you check if this an issue that is not related to your
 * Account
 * Connection speed